-Sitting in front of the TV is as popular as it's ever been, but network and cable TV do not have the hold over viewers that they once did.
-Whether or not you "cut the cord," streaming content onto your TV screen from services like Netflix, YouTube and Pandora is one of the best ways to access your favorite media.
-There are many ways to get online video to your living room screen.
+Sitting in front of the TV is as popular as it's ever been, but network and cable TV do not have the same hold over viewers that they once did.
+Whether or not you "cut the cord," streaming content onto your TV screen from services like Netflix, YouTube and Sling TV is one of the best ways to access your favorite shows and movies.
+There are many ways to get online videos on your living room screen.
 Here are your options:

-First things first: If you have a smart TV, you probably don't need a separate streaming device, and if you have a streaming device, you probably don't need a smart TV.
+First things first: If you have a smart TV, you may not need a separate streaming device.
 Smart TVs can run dozens of streaming apps, including such perennial favorites as Amazon Video, Hulu and Netflix, which may render a separate streaming device redundant.

 For those who are in the market to buy a new television set, check out the Tom's Guide primer on smart TVs.
 That article explains what these devices do and how to choose the best one for your home.